Doi9t/SortBy/README.md

 SortBy
 ======

-An addon for Sublime Text 2 that sort selected text by length of the line.
+An addon for Sublime Text 2 that sort selected text that are not supported by default.
+Currently there are:

+By length of the line (Reversed / Normal)

+(More type of sort are on development)

 <b>Manual installation:</b>